-State Highway Fund bonds issued by the Texas Department of Transportation (TxDOT) secured by the motor fuels tax and other revenues for construction and maintenance of the state's highway system as well as college and university bonds issued by institutions of higher education secured by tuition and fees used to finance projects such as classroom facilities, dormitories, and other university buildings.
+State Highway Fund bonds issued by TTC and secured by the motor fuels tax and other revenues for construction and maintenance of the state's highway system as well as college and university bonds issued by institutions of higher education, secured by tuition and fees, and used to finance projects such as classroom facilities, dormitories, and other university buildings.

 Self-supporting (SS) debt is repaid from revenues other than state general revenues.
 SS debt can be either GO or revenue debt.
 Examples of SS GO debt include Veterans Land Board bonds that are repaid from mortgage loan payments made by qualified veterans and related interest earnings as well as GO bonds issued by the Texas Water Development Board that are repaid with loan payments made by political subdivisions for water projects and related interest earnings.
-Examples of SS revenue debt include bonds issued by institutions of higher education that are repaid from tuition, fees, and other revenues generated by colleges and universities.
+An examples of SS revenue debt include bonds issued by institutions of higher education that are repaid from tuition, fees, and other revenues generated by colleges and universities.
 Revenue SS debt also includes conduit debt that is not an obligation of the state and is repaid from funds generated by a third-party borrower.

 Not self-supporting (NSS) debt is intended to be repaid with state general revenues.
 NSS debt can be either GO debt or revenue debt.
 NSS GO and revenue debt is included in the Constitutional Debt Limit (CDL).
 (See Appendix D for a discussion of the CDL.)
-Examples of NSS GO debt include TPFA bonds to finance the Cancer Prevention and Research Institute of Texas as well as Proposition 12 highway improvement bonds issued by TxDOT, both previously approved by the voters during a general election.
-Examples of NSS revenue debt include bonds to finance parks and wildlife improvements as well as building revenue bonds, both issued by the TPFA.
+Examples of NSS GO debt include TPFA bonds to finance the Cancer Prevention and Research Institute of Texas as well as Proposition 12 highway improvement bonds issued by TTC, both previously approved by the voters during a general election.
+Examples of NSS revenue debt include bonds to finance parks and wildlife improvements as well as building revenue bonds, including bonds for the Capitol Complex and North Austin Complex projects, both issued by TPFA.